clay-ludwig/jour329w_fall2025/ludwig/cns_tags/notes.md

 ```

 **Evaluation:**
-Same problem as last time, so I'm going to adjust the prompt again to be even clearer with a section specifically for proper nouns.
+Same problem as last time, even though I tried adding some clarifications to the prompt.
+I'm going to adjust the prompt again to be even clearer with a section specifically for proper nouns.

 ## Attempt 7
 **Command:**